gar1ma/Data-Analytics/README.md

 # DATA ANALYTICS
-Experiements performed as part of the Open Electives course Language used: Python
+Experiements performed as part of the Open Electives course;
+Language used: Python;
 Platform: Google Colab